All courses 290 min6 chaptersBuilderanthropic

 What changed when Claude Code SDK became Claude Agent SDK

 The Claude Agent SDK is Anthropic's official library for embedding an autonomous agent loop — including built-in file operations, shell execution, web access, and subagent spawning — directly into a Python or TypeScript application, renamed from the Claude Code SDK in April 2026 alongside the public beta of Claude Managed Agents.
+This chapter sets up the migration path for Managed Agents, MCP connectors, and production observability.

 > Prerequisites: None — this is Chapter 1. > > Time: 35 minutes > > Learning objectives: By the end of this chapter you can install the renamed SDK, update your imports, run your first query() call, and explain what the rename means for your production roadmap.